jguertl/SharePlugin/README.md

 public class BrowserOptions
 {
     /// <summary>
-    /// iOS: Gets or Set to use the SFSafariWebViewController on iOS 9+ (recommended)
+    /// iOS: Gets or sets to use the SFSafariWebViewController on iOS 9+ (recommended).
-    /// Default is true
+    /// Default is true.
     /// </summary>
     public bool UseSafariWebViewController { get; set; } = true;
     /// <summary>
-    /// iOS: Gets or sets to use reader mode (good for markdown files)
+    /// iOS: Gets or sets to use reader mode (good for markdown files).
-    /// Default is false
+    /// Default is false.
     /// </summary>
-    public bool UseSafairReaderMode { get; set; } = false;
+    public bool UseSafariReaderMode { get; set; } = false;

     /// <summary>
+    /// iOS: Gets or sets the color to tint the background of the navigation bar and the toolbar (iOS 10+ only).
+    /// If null (default) the default color will be used.
+    /// </summary>
+    public ShareColor SafariBarTintColor { get; set; } = null;
+    /// <summary>
+    /// iOS: Gets or sets the color to tint the control buttons on the navigation bar and the toolbar (iOS 10+ only).
+    /// If null (default) the default color will be used.
+    /// </summary>
+    public ShareColor SafariControlTintColor { get; set; } = null;

+    /// <summary>
-    /// Android: Gets or sets to display title as well as url in chrome custom tabs
+    /// Android: Gets or sets to display title as well as url in chrome custom tabs.
     /// Default is true
     /// </summary>
     public bool ChromeShowTitle { get; set; } = true;
     /// <summary>
-    /// Android: Gets or sets the toolbar color of the chrome custom tabs
+    /// Android: Gets or sets the toolbar color of the chrome custom tabs.
-    /// If null (default) will be default chrome color
+    /// If null (default) the default color will be used.
     /// </summary>
     public ShareColor ChromeToolbarColor { get; set; } = null;
 }